danf42/fluker/README.md

 The results are printed to the screen and written to a file.
 The file is useful when multiple reports are being tested.

+## Prerequisites

+[Npcap](https://npcap.com/) must be installed on Windows and [lippcap](https://www.tcpdump.org/) must be installed on Linux/Mac for `fluker` to identify and communicate with the network interfaces.
+[Wireshark](https://www.wireshark.org/) contains the necessary drives for `fluker` to work properly.
+If [Wireshark](https://www.wireshark.org/) is already installed on the machine, no futher action is required.

 ## Usage

 1. Install the required Python modules